 The cost associated with the remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
 The most recent proclamation in this regard has been considered in compiling the Municipality's budget.
-The negotiation process is still underway, the municipality has been advised by provincial treasury to apply at least an increment of 4% to the current year's budget.
+The remuneration of councillors has not been increased but had to be increased as the previous budget had catered for warm bodies, and there has since been new appointments.